-The 44th IEEE Semiconductor Interface Specialists Conference (SISC) will be held in Key Bridge Marriott Hotel, Arlington, VA, on December 5-7, 2013, i.e.,
+The 44th IEEE Semiconductor Interface Specialists Conference (SISC) was held in Key Bridge Marriott Hotel, Arlington, VA, on December 5-7, 2013, i.e.,

 immediately prior to the IEDM.